patters-match/gba-emu-compilation-builders/README.md

 - [Jagoomba](https://github.com/EvilJagaGenius/jagoombacolor/releases) enhanced Goomba Color fork for Gameboy / Gameboy Color (by Jaga, Nov 2021)

 ## Purpose
 The scripts combine the emulator binary with the game ROMs and their required metadata into a ```.gba``` executable for Gameboy Advance.
-Since they are Python 3 scripts they will run on most contemporary platforms.
+Since they are Python 3 scripts they will run on most contemporary platforms, unlike the original 32bit Windows binaries.

 ## Usage
 You can drag and drop multiple file selections onto the shell window in which you are preparing the command line.
 This makes these scripts well suited for building large compilations.
 Usually the shell will alphabetically sort multiple file selections.